 - ECA policy does not allow for the use of alcohol (except for the partaking of fermented wine in Holy Communion as practiced by some denominations), illegal or mind-altering drugs, or tobacco, or permit immoral practices.
 Note: The ECA considers immoral practices to include, but not be limited to homosexuality and the use of pornography and/or obscenities.
 (1 Corinthians 6:9-10; Galatians 5:19-21; Romans 14:21)

-- The applicants must understand that the application process does take approximately two months or more to complete.
+- The applicants must understand that the application process does take approximately two months or more to complete after all required documents have been submitted.
 In addition, understand that all applications are processed in the order in which we receive them.

 - All applicants must possess a written and spoken proficiency in the English language in order to interact with headquarters and the greater ECA membership.
 This would apply to handling items such as, but not limited to, the application for membership, e-mails, the ordination or licensure oral examination, phone calls, the annual ministerial reports (if membership is granted) and general correspondence among members.

 - Applicants must prove a valid need for ministerial credentials.
-Also, applicants must have a current ministry of at least thirty (30) hours per week.
+Also, applicants must have a current ministry of at least twenty (20) hours per week.

 - Currently enrolled students in college or seminary are requested to complete their program of study.
 If necessary, they should call the ECA office for further clarification.

 The ECA carefully processes applicants to determine their character, calling, qualifications and abilities to serve.
-When an applicant meets all the requirements with the ECA, his or her status will be upgraded to candidate and a personal Oral Examination will be scheduled, at one of our Gatherings/Conferences held across the United States and in Canada.
+When an applicant meets all the requirements with the ECA, his or her status will be upgraded to candidate and a personal Oral Examination will be scheduled, at one of our Gatherings/Conferences held across the United States.
 Providing the results of the examination are positive, the candidate will participate in an ordination/licensure service and be received into membership.

 Step 2: The Application Process

-- $100.00 non-refundable application fee (All foreign applicants must submit fee in a U.S. Money Order.) click here to make online payment.
+- Complete the online Application for Individual Membership, which requires the submission of the $100.00 non-refundable application fee.
+(All foreign applicants must submit fee in a U.S. Money Order.)

 - *Testimony of Conversion* An explanation of how you received Christ as your Lord and Savior, (separate page, no less than 250 words and not to exceed one page in length)